Curriculum-Guided Layer Scaling for Language Model Pretraining: Experiments

 \subsection{Evaluation}

-To measure generalization and reasoning capabilities, we evaluated the models on several downstream tasks:
+We evaluate the generalization and reasoning capabilities of the models on several downstream tasks:

-\begin{itemize} \item \textbf{PIQA (Physical Interaction QA)} \citep{Bisk2019PIQA:Language}: This dataset tests physical commonsense reasoning by presenting multiple-choice questions about everyday scenarios. \item \textbf{ARC Easy and Challenge} \citep{Clark2018ThinkChallenge}: The AI2 Reasoning Challenge benchmarks measure a model’s ability to answer elementary and middle-school science questions.
-The "Easy" subset contains relatively straightforward questions, while the "Challenge" subset consists of harder, multi-step reasoning tasks. \item \textbf{HellaSwag} \cite{Zellers2019HellaSwag:Sentence}: This task evaluates common-sense reasoning and next-word prediction, requiring the model to identify the most plausible continuation for a given context. \item \textbf{MMLU (Massive Multitask Language Understanding)} \cite{Hendrycks2020MeasuringUnderstanding}: MMLU consists of multiple-choice questions across 57 tasks spanning the humanities, STEM, social sciences, and more.
-Given our constrained academic budget for compute, raw accuracy on MMLU and other multiple-choice tasks may not reflect a meaningful signal.
-Instead, we evaluate \textit{Pointwise Mutual Information (PMI) Accuracy} and \textit{Token-Normalized Accuracy} \citep{Kydlicek2024FineTasks:Tasks, Gu2024OLMES:Evaluations}, metrics that better account for length and bias effects in generative modeling to obtain a low-variance signal at small scales.
-These metrics are defined as:
+\begin{itemize}[topsep=0pt,leftmargin=4mm,itemsep=0pt,partopsep=0pt,parsep=2pt] \item \textbf{PIQA (Physical Interaction QA)} \citep{Bisk2019PIQA:Language}: This dataset tests physical commonsense reasoning using multiple-choice questions about everyday scenarios. \item \textbf{ARC Easy and Challenge} \citep{Clark2018ThinkChallenge}: The AI2 Reasoning Challenge benchmarks measure a model’s ability to answer elementary and middle-school science questions.
+The "Easy" subset contains relatively straightforward questions, while the "Challenge" subset consists of harder, multi-step reasoning tasks. \item \textbf{HellaSwag} \citep{Zellers2019HellaSwag:Sentence}: This task evaluates commonsense reasoning and sentence completion, requiring the model to identify the most plausible continuation for a given context.
+Given our constrained academic compute budget, raw accuracy on multiple-choice tasks tends to have low signal-to-noise \citep{Heineman2025SignalEvaluation}.
+Instead, we evaluate \textit{Token-Normalized Accuracy} \citep{Kydlicek2024FineTasks:Tasks, Gu2024OLMES:Evaluations}, a metric that better accounts for length and bias effects in generative modeling to obtain a low-variance signal at small scales.
+This is defined as:

-where $a$ denotes the answer choices, $q$ the question, and $u = \texttt{"Answer:"}$. \item \textbf{LAMBADA} \citep{Paperno2016TheContext}: An open-book language modeling task designed to assess a model’s ability to perform long-range dependency reasoning.
+\item \textbf{LAMBADA} \citep{Paperno2016TheContext}: An open-book language modeling task designed to assess a model’s ability to perform long-range dependency reasoning.
 We report zero-shot accuracy, computed as whether the model correctly predicts the final word of a passage. \end{itemize}

+At our largest experiment scale of 1B parameters trained on 20B tokens, we additionally test the following benchmarks: \begin{itemize}[topsep=0pt,leftmargin=4mm,itemsep=0pt,partopsep=0pt,parsep=2pt] \item \textbf{GPQA (Graduate-Level Physics QA)} \citep{Rein2023GPQA:Benchmark}: A challenging benchmark designed to assess high-level scientific and mathematical reasoning.
+Questions are drawn from graduate physics coursework and require multi-step conceptual understanding.